 Citizens of around 117 countries (over 60% of all the countries in the world) require a visa in order to come to Schengen-zone (that includes Switzerland) – meaning that accessing the space of the foyer was almost impossible for designers, thinkers, researchers, students coming from those countries.
 Following Ramia Mazé, who during her keynote emphasized the importance of quantitative research, I have created a nerdy excel table, as she calls it, to calculate the total population of those countries.
 Based on the information from files at: gsociology and schengenvisainformation the excel sheet shows that approximately 4,85 billion people (68% of world’s population) have highly restricted and limited access to Schengen-zone, hindering them from coming.

 What does it mean for a design conference?
 What contents are represented and get a stage, when the majority of world’s population cannot participate in academic events?
 How should we discuss the domineering bodies, who constitute a privileged minority?
 How can we depatriarchise, deprecarise and decolonize design structures?

 The subject of accessibility, co-creation and co-sharing of knowledge was repeatedly emerging during different activities at Building Platforms.
 Whether we were talking about accessibility, basing on nationality, class, gender, and geography or basing on physical impairments of one’s body.
 Remarkably the contents provided by our three collectives attracted, a crowd very often filled

 with the invisible

 Maya Ober is a designer, researcher, and educator, focusing mostly on collaborative projects.
-She works as a scientific assistant at the Institute of Industrial Design at the Academy of Art and Design in Basel (Switzerland).
-She is a founding editor of Depatriarchise Design, a practice-led research platform, that examines the complicity of design in the reproduction of oppressive systems, focusing mostly on design patriarchy.
+She works as a research associate at the Institute of Industrial Design at the Academy of Art and Design in Basel (Switzerland).
+She is a founding editor of depatriarchise design, a practice-led design research platform, that examines the complicity of design in the reproduction of oppressive systems.